- Military Basics

 - Coast Guard Transition Assistance Program

-The Department of Veterans Affairs: The VA offers numerous employment resources to help veterans find civilian jobs.
-Resources include career exploration and counseling, support, connections to job fairs, job searches, vocational and employment counseling, and job-seeking tools.
+VA Careers: The Department of Veterans Affairs offers numerous employment resources to help veterans find civilian jobs.
+Resources include career exploration and counseling, connections to job fairs, job searches, vocational and employment counseling and job-seeking tools.

 Find a Job: The VA and the Department of Labor have teamed up to offer numerous online resources for veterans and military spouses seeking employment.
 Get tools, one-on-one assistance, training and more.

-Apprenticeship USA from the Department of Labor helps service members and veterans find high-skill, well-paying jobs in Registered Apprenticeship.
+Employment and Training Administration Apprenticeship programs: This website from the Department of Labor helps service members and veterans find high-skill, well-paying jobs in the Registered Apprenticeship system.

 Feds Hire Vets: The federal government-wide employment website provides federal employment information for veterans, transitioning service members, their families and federal hiring officials.

 USAJOBS: The federal government’s employment-related website provides helpful links for veterans seeking federal jobs.
-As the largest federal employer of veterans, the Department of Defense also offers help with connecting veterans with a Department of Defense civil service job.
+As the largest federal employer of veterans, the Defense Department also offers help with connecting veterans to Defense Department civil service jobs.

-The Computer/Electronic Accommodations Program, or CAP, provides assistive technology and accommodations to support individuals with disabilities and wounded, ill and injured service members throughout the federal government in accessing information and communication technology, which can help you with your job search.
+Computer/Electronic Accommodations Program: This program provides assistive technology and accommodations to support individuals with disabilities and wounded, ill and injured service members throughout the federal government.
+Access information and communication technology which can help you with your job search.

-Military OneSource: Explore our Employment section for valuable tips about job hunting, career exploration and programs.
-To learn more about specific benefits, visit our Education and Employment Benefits page.
+Military OneSource Education and Employment: Explore the Education and Employment section for valuable tips about job hunting, career exploration and programs.
+To learn more about specific benefits, visit our education and employment benefits page.